elvistony/elvistony.github.io/_posts/2023-08-11-university-and-chatgpt.md

 ---
-title: Enhancing Research and Creativity | The Case for Allowing ChatGPT Usage in Universities
+title: The Case for Allowing ChatGPT Usage in Universities
 date:   2023-08-23
 categories: Code
 description: "An article highlighting the benefits of using ChatGPT responsibly in a university"
-tags: AI Medium ChatGPT
+tags: AI Medium ChatGPT University Education
+intro: The Case for Allowing ChatGPT Usage in Universities
 breadcrumbs: true
 permalink : /posts/:categories/:title/
 classes: wide